 In Georgia, the statute of limitations for personal injury and some other civil cases is two years from the date of the accident (O.C.G.A. § 9-3-33).
-The time limit applies to car accidents, truck accidents, premises liability cases, and wrongful death, among others.
+The time limit applies to car accidents, truck accidents, premises liability cases, sexual assault, and wrongful death, among others.

 Failure to file a lawsuit within the allowed time period can result in the loss of your right to sue the at-fault party who caused your injury.